bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/source-manifests.md

-Source manifest functionality, along with the ability to publish an NPM module with [frontend assets](/docs/plugins/gems-and-frontend), plus the power of [automations](/docs/automations) to simply the setup process means that you can easily design and distribute themes for use by Bridgetown site owners.
+Source manifest functionality, along with the ability to publish an NPM module with [frontend assets](/docs/plugins/gems-and-frontend), plus the power of [automations](/docs/automations) to simplify the setup process means that you can easily design and distribute themes for use by Bridgetown site owners.